-The parts explosion drawing in figure 3.50 gives you an overview of the assembly of the reflector EHU.
+The parts explosion drawing in figure 3.60 gives you an overview of the assembly of the reflector EHU.
 Detailed instructions follow.

-NOTE: If you have purchased the optional boom truss, be sure to refer to Chapter Ten before assembling and mounting the Director and Reflector EHU's.
-Even though the installation of the boom truss does not take place until the DB18 Yagi is nearly completed, there are two truss attachment plates (PN 10-1607-01) that need to be installed while working in Chapter Three.
+NOTE: If you have purchased the optional boom truss, be sure to refer to Chapter Eight before assembling and mounting the Reflector EHU.
+Even though the installation of the boom truss does not take place until the DB18E Yagi is nearly completed, there are two truss attachment plates (PN 10-1607-01) that need to be installed while working in Chapter Three, one of them is on the Reflector mounting plate.